This is the first article in the series

 std::getline()

-This is a function that reads a line of text from a std::istream
+This function reads a line of text from a std::istream

 into a std::string

-as the input stream (it is a specialization of a std::istream and can thus be used as the input).
-Thus we read a line
+as the input stream (it is a specialization of an std::istream and can thus be used as the input).
+Therefore, we read a line

 of input from the user.

-There are a lot of other concepts encapsulated above that I don't want to get into quite yet.
-But don't worry I will cover them all.
+There are many other concepts encapsulated above that I don't want to discuss yet, but don't worry—I will cover them all.